Nitsa Rona graduated with distinction from the Bezalel Academy of Art and Design.

 In her final project she created a piece in which she expressed the connection between body and soul, that brings the wearer to self-awareness.
 This theme captivates the artist’s imagination to this day.

-At the end of her studies, Rona won the Sharet Foundation Scholarship and the most beautiful jewelry award for 1987 named after Eitan Ron.
+At the end of her studies, Rona won the Sharet Foundation Scholarship and the Eitan Ron award for the most beautiful jewelry piece for 1987.

-"The metalwork makes it possible to get a quick product," says Rona.
-"You can take a dirty, scratched metal strip and within an hour turn it into a smooth, sparkling ring."
+"Working with metal makes it possible to create relatively fast," says Rona.
+"You can take a dirty, scratched metal strip and within a short time turn it into a smooth, shiny ring."

-This aspect of the discipline, and the need for the inherent contribution from her childhood home, led her to change course and offer jewelry to emotionally needy and underserved populations.
+This aspect of the discipline, combined with the artist’s need to contribute to people, a need she bears from her childhood home, led her to change course and offer jewelry-making craft to underserved population, in need for emotional support.

-She began this benevolence by teaching jewelry-making at a club for the elderly in the the Tel Aviv Ezra neighborhood.
-Later, she established a workshop as a rehabilitative, therapeutic, educational framework for at-risk youth.
-As a safe, pleasant tree-lined place where one could drink, eat, speak, express and create, the workshop quickly became a second home for these teens.
+Nitsa Rona began this contribution by teaching jewelry-making at a club for the elderly in Ezra neighborhood of Tel Aviv.
+Later, she established a workshop as a rehabilitative, therapeutic and educational framework for youth at risk.
+The workshop quickly became a second home for these teens, as a safe haven oasis where one could drink, eat, speak, express and create.

-Years later, Rona returned to the studio and her personal work.
-Having not lost her love of mentoring, here she began to teach jewelry design to anyone thirst for listening and discovering the artist within themselves.
+Years later, Nitsa returned to her personal work at the studio.
+Having not lost her love for mentoring, there she began to teach jewelry design to anyone thirsty for the discovery of the artist within themselves.

 "Jewelry making is a wonderful profession.
 It is instinctive, meditative and its alchemy is conjured up thru a dialogue between idea and material." says Rona.